AntonP21/js-handy-filter/README.md

 ## Overview
-Handy Filter is a JavaScript library for handy arrays filtration.
+Handy Filter is a JavaScript/TypeScript library for handy arrays filtration.
 With her you can filter by conditions of **any complexity** in **declarative** style.

+If you want to work with `React` see [handy-filter-hook](https://github.com/Tohman21/handy-filter-hook)

 ## Installation
 npm: